Osthus-Technology/rdfcmap/README.md

 8) Export cmap as CXL file

 Changelog:

+V2.3.2
+* Create visualization directly from ADF
+* Note: Reading and writing ADF requires presence of ADF-API in build path.
+Please contact OSTHUS for further support and information (office(at)osthus(dot)com).

 V2.3.1
 * Improved conversion from ttl to cmap in order to support blank nodes and literal values